Routines are fairly complex Java functions, generally used to factorize code. They therefore optimize data processing and improve Job capacities.

 There are two types of routines:

 System routines: a number of system routines are provided.
-They are classed according to the type of data which they process: numerical, string, date...
+They are classed according to the type of data which they process, numerical, string, date, etc.

-User routines: these are routines which you have created or adapted from existing routines.
+User routines: these are the routines which you create or adapt from existing system routines.

-All of the routines are stored under Code > Routines in the Repository tree view.
+All routines are stored under the Code node in the Repository tree view.